 Price, II:282-284.

 Sergius Bulgakov, The Bride of the Lamb, pp. 379-380.

 Bulgakov, p.
 482; also see “Dogma, Damnation, and the Eucatastrophe of the Jesus Story.”

 Hilarion Alfeyev, The Mystery of Faith, p.
 271. In his recent book Doctrine and Teaching of the Orthodox Church, Met Hilarion appears to have moved toward a more traditional view of eternal damnation.
 He repeatedly appeals to the (alleged) dogmatic rejection of apokatastasis by the Fifth Ecumenical Council.
 This uncritical invocation of a questionable anathema severely undermines his presentation.
 Surely a theologian of Hilarion’s caliber is well aware of the historical debate regarding the attribution of the fifteen anathemas to II Constantinople, yet he makes no reference to this debate.
 Hilarion also assumes that the anathema against apokatastasis accurately speaks to the authentic views of Origen; nor does he convincingly explain why the Council Fathers, if they intended to anathematize all forms of apokatastasis, did not include St Gregory of Nyssa’s name among the condemned.
 I am at a loss to explain the Metropolitan’s poor scholarship at this point.

 Oxenham, pp. 119-120.

 This article is a substantially revised and much expanded version of an article that was first published under the title “Apokatastasis: The Heresy That Never Was” on 18 May 2015.
 I welcome all criticisms and suggestions.
-I anticipate future revisons, as new scholarship and information is brought to my attention.
+I anticipate future updates and revisons, as new scholarship and information is brought to my attention.
 And please remember: I’m a blogger, dammit, not a historian. 🙂